tchoi8/handmadecomputer/Dumpling/readme.md

  Oh yeah!
 Dumpling time!

-This dumpling shop can be a metaphor to help us underatand the most important part of the computer, the central processing unit (also known as the CPU).
-The most common CPU design is called the 'Von Neumann architecture,' named after John von Neumann, the mathematician who invented it in 1945[2].
-Although computer technology has advanced dramatically since then, the conceptual framework for the CPU has remained largely unchanged.
+The dumpling shop can be seen as a metaphor to help us underatand the most important part of the computer, the central processing unit (also known as the CPU).
+The prevailing CPU design is called the 'Von Neumann architecture,' named after [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann), the mathematician / polymath who invented it in 1945[2].
+And although computer technology has advanced dramatically since then, the conceptual framework for the CPU has remained largely unchanged.